A Door To The Past…

 Unhappily married, Jennie Logan goes back in time, falls in love and must to solve her lover’s murder before it happens…as time runs out.

-The Two Worlds of Jennie Logan (Lindsay Wagner CBS TV Movie), Rewatch Classic TV, http://www.youtube.com
+The Two Worlds of Jennie Logan (Lindsay Wagner CBS TV Movie), Rewatch Classic TV, and photos © Paramount Television

-I jumped at the chance of watching The Two Worlds of Jennie Logan (1979) once again, as it’s one of my favourite TV Movies possibly as it has more connections to Dallas (1978-91) than most.
-As you know I am a tad obsessed with this TV show even basing my first blogathon on it – the Darling Dallaser‘s one – which I ran to celebrate what would have been Larry Hagman’s 85th birthday last year – and mentioning the show whenever I happen to review anything from podcasts to movies with a cameo to starring role from any of the cast.
+I jumped at the chance of watching The Two Worlds of Jennie Logan (1979) again, as it’s one of my favourite TV Movies.
+Possibly as it has more connections to Dallas (1978-91) than most.
+As you know I am a tad obsessed with this TV show even basing my first blogathon on it.
+This was the first Darling Dallaser‘s one – which I ran to celebrate what would have been Larry Hagman’s 85th birthday last year.
+Eagle eyes will know, I also mention the show whenever I happen to review anything from a cameo to a leading role from any of the cast.

-So how does this TV film connect with the Big D, it’s six degrees of Linda Gray (Sue Ellen Ewing to the uninformed, aka J.R.’s long suffering on-off wife).
+So how does this TV film connect with the Big D, it’s six degrees of Linda Gray (Sue Ellen Ewing to the uninformed, aka J.R.’s long-suffering on-off wife).
 Firstly and obviously, the lovely Linda Gray stars in it.
-Secondly, the main billing goes to her one time niece by Linda’s previous marriage, actress Lindsay Wagner who played The Bionic Woman (1976-78).
-This TV series being the spin-off of the The Six Million Dollar Man (1974-78) with Lee Majors.
-Bizarrely this leads to coincidence no 3, Majors was – as I still haven’t seen the new series yet – Sue Ellen’s love interest in the reboot series, a fact which a Major fan told me.
-Another coincidence, is the presence of Constance McCashin, who plays Wagner’s friend and confidante in this TV movie and starred in the Dallas spin-off Knots Landing (1979-93).
-And finally leading man in The Two Worlds of Jennie Logan, is Marc Singer who you guessed it appeared in Dallas.
-Albeit in that dream season..
+Secondly, the main billing goes to her one time niece by Linda’s previous marriage.
+This actress was Lindsay Wagner who played The Bionic Woman (1976-78).

 So they buy the house, which Jennie wants to restore to its former glory.
 It’s revealed Michael was a bit of a cad, as Jennie caught him in bed with another young lady, through a wee flashback and her conversation with BFF, Beverly (McCashin).
 Jennie investigates the loft which has an old dress in it from approx 1899 (80 years previously to film’s then set in the present day of 1979), which Jennie tries on and it fits.
 She then gets a headache from which she passes out, seeing a glimpse of the house in its former state.

-I do love this movie as one of my most well-remembered of those 1970s TV movies, I enjoyed at the time.
+I do love this movie as one of my most well-remembered of those 1970s TV movies, that I enjoyed at the time.
 A bit like The Asylum movies now they usually had one star you recognised then and much more now.
 The star I recognised then was obviously Linda Gray.
-Another example being The Horror at 37,000 Feet (1973) TV Movie which I watched more recently with Darlin’ Husband and also reviewed here as a guilty pleasure.
+Another example is The Horror at 37,000 Feet (1973) TV Movie which I watched more recently with Darlin’ Husband and also reviewed here.